1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Purpose

-This policy is to ensure that all purchases of goods or services made by faculty and staff at the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") are in compliance with North Carolina law (§ 143-58) as enacted by the legislature and implemented by the State Department of Purchase and Contract.
-It is a violation of North Carolina law (§ 143-58.1) and University policy for an individual to be reimbursed for any merchandise or service acquired for their own personal benefit.
+This policy is to ensure that all purchases of goods or services made by faculty and staff at the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") comply with North Carolina law (§ 143-58) as enacted by the legislature and implemented by the State Department of Purchase and Contract.
+It violates North Carolina law (§ 143-58.1) and University policy for the University to reimburse an individual for any merchandise or service acquired for their own personal benefit.

 Scope of Applicability